March 3, 2025

 Image of user toggling on Post view history settings

-Once you’ve turned this on, you can head to your videos and check your views.
-Tap on the video in your profile that you want to track.
-Then, tap the number of views in the bottom-left corner to see who has viewed that specific video.
+Once enabled, you can check your video views by tapping the video in your profile.
+Then, tap the view count in the bottom-left corner to see who has watched that specific video.

-If you have more than 5,000 followers, you won’t get to see everyone who views your videos.
-But you can still get a good idea by checking out who has liked or commented on your video, as well as who has used your video for stitches or duets.
+If you have more than 5,000 followers, you won’t see a full list of viewers.
+However, you can still get insights by checking who liked, commented, or interacted with your video through stitches or duets.

-Access your TikTok analytics by tapping the hamburger menu from your profile and going to Creator tools.
-Then tap Analytics.
+To access your TikTok analytics, tap the hamburger menu on your profile and go to Creator tools.
+Then, select Analytics.

 Screenshot of TikTok analytics on mobile phone